 How much will it cost to sell items?
 The site charges a regular fee, depending on how many items you want to sell.
 Up to 25 items will cost £3.50 per month; an unlimited amount of items costs £5 per month, or unlimited yearly membership costs £39.99.

 What promotional tools are available to help you sell?
 The site is advertised to promote itself and its members.
 There is also a “feature store” which can be used by members to promote particular products.

 How popular is it?
 No usage figures supplied.

 Pros: The site is non-profit, and all fees go towards advertising and marketing the site.
 Plus if you have an Etsy store, you can easily transfer all your item details over to Creative Stores automatically.

-Cons: There's no site usage figures supplied, but it doesn't seem as popular as Etsy.
+Cons: There are no site usage figures supplied, but it doesn’t seem as popular as Etsy.